hakkeray/dsc-exponential-distribution-lab-online-ds-ft-100719/README.md

 # Probability of earthquake before 8 weeks: 68.10934426760295%
 # Probability of earthquake between 5 - 8 weeks: 17.063510223298273%
 ```

+    Cumulative probability of 5 minutes or less: 51.0%
+    Cumulative probability of 8 minutes or less: 68.1%
+    Probability of earthquake between 5 - 8 weeks: 17.0%

 ## Summary